Gil-ADDA/Piezoelectric-Energy-Generation-HarvestWalk/README.md

 ## Potential Component List

 The "potential Component List" section contains a comprehensive list of components that will be investigated and considered for piezoelectric energy generation research.
 The list:
 - 5 X pizo (piezoelectric materials - what is the best for generate energy?)
+(Diaphragm)

 - Bridge rectifier ( which one is the most suitable?)